stroxler/callable_syntax_examples/draft_pep/README.rst

 This PEP proposes a major syntax improvement over ``typing.Callable``, but the static semantics are the same.

 As such, the only thing we need for backward compatibility is to ensure that types specified via the new syntax behave the same as equivalent ``typing.Callable`` values.

+There’s no particular interaction between this proposal and ``from __future__ import annotations`` - just like any other type annotation it will be unparsed to a string at module import, and ``typing.get_type_hints`` should correctly evaluate the resulting strings in cases where that is possible.

 This is discussed in more detail in the Runtime Behavior section.